Note: The "American Copy Editors Society" is the legal name of ACES: The Society For Editing.

-At all meetings of the Executive Committee, the President, or in his absence another Officer, shall preside.
+At all meetings of the Executive Committee, the President, or in the president's absence another Officer, shall preside.

-The President of the Corporation, with guidance from the Executive Committee, may designate from among its members or the membership other committees and chairmen for such committees.
+The President of the Corporation, with guidance from the board of directors, may designate from among its members or the membership other committees and chair for such committees.
 Each such committee shall serve at the pleasure of the Executive Committee.

 The president of the American Copy Editors Society Education Fund shall be a full and voting member of the Executive Committee.
 Certain expenses, such as for attendance at midterm and conference meetings, may be reimbursed for this position as an ex-officio member under the same rules as apply at that time to other Executive Committee members, except that such reimbursement will be issued by the Education Fund and not by the Corporation unless otherwise jointly agreed to.